 St Peter’s Church

 The Church was built in 1820 on what was once the site of a wooden tower housing the ‘Island Bell’ which now hangs at the Assembly room.
-Funding came partly from the 40 landowners (tenants) who subscribed to the family pews which are still in existence today, each one showing a distinctive embroidered pew seat and kneeler.
+Funding came partly from the 40 landowners (tenants) who subscribed to the family pews which are still in existence today, each one showing a distinctive embroidered coat of arms on the pew seat and kneeler.

 The church dates from 1820.
 For 250 years following the re-colonisation of Sark in 1565 the islanders worshipped in a long, narrow, barn-like building, thatched and with an earthen floor.
 Under the Le Pelley Seigneurs (1730-1852) Sark’s ministers continued to be French or Swiss Calvinists.
 They were appointed by the Seigneur as his chaplains and mostly at his expense.
 By the time of the Napoleonic Wars, popular hostility to ‘feudal’ institutions had undermined the authority of Seigneur and Minister.
 Church attendance had lapsed and the tavern stayed open most of the sabbath.
 Working people in Sark looked to the Methodists for moral leadership and in 1796 a Methodist Chapel costing £300 was built at La Ville Roussel.